benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
+- That was a quick 2-minute overview...
-- If you wanna know more of the basics of building React components...
+- If you wanna know more of the basics of building React components
-- Justin is giving an intro to React later this afternoon
+  * Justin is giving an intro to React later this afternoon
 - UI / UX / Design track

 /////